The more I learn about simplicity, the more I realise just how much we’re all driven by fear. We have such an intense thirst for knowing everything.

 We have grown up believing that it’s important to sound smart.
 Some people pride themselves on being able to talk about social issues and opinions on current events.
-I’m of another view.
+I’m of a different view.

-I learned in a previous career many years ago that there is little benefit to consuming content on the news.
+I learned in a previous career many years ago that there’s little benefit to consuming content on the news.
 If you look at the coverage, it’s subjective and manipulated based on what channel you’re watching.
 Furthermore, most of the content is negative.
-And if anything, it makes us all a little more skeptical of the world we live in.
+And if anything, it makes us all a little more sceptical of the world.

-I’ve also learnt that when you stop watching the news, you will find out what’s happening if it’s really important anyway.
+I’ve also learned that when you stop watching the news, you’ll find out what’s happening if it’s critical anyway.
 Your friends, family and colleagues will let you know.
 You don’t need to sit behind a TV screen for an hour each night to capture what’s going on.

 You also don’t need to feel the pressure of “looking smart” in front of your peers.
 Unless you work in the media, you can experience the joy of missing out on the news.
 It’s joy because that extra 30 to 60 mins each night could be used doing something exciting and positive in your life.